-When the government seizes dirty land, illegal buildings will be knocked down, the land bulldozed over, and new trees planted.
-And when that happens, anyone who purchased within an illegal development, will likely see a loss of their investment.
+When the government seizes dirty land, it will very promptly be returned to nature.
+We’ve already seen it happen: illegal structures demolished, the bulldozers brought in to flatten what is left, and finally new plants and trees are planted.
+And when that transpires, anyone who purchased within an illegal development, will likely see a loss of their investment.

 If you’d like to know more about the risks of buying into a development built on dirty land, you may find the following article helpful: